Wells England - Perfect Weekend - Blog post cover

 In the historic Somerset county, Wells offers medieval architecture, cobblestone streets, and a classic market square.
 The city is found at the southern foot of the Mendip Hills.
 Known as England’s smallest city, it offers a relaxing pace compared to nearby Bath and other metropolitan areas of England.

-The name of the village came about from a trio of springs rising near Wells Cathedral.
+The village’s name came about from a trio of springs rising near Wells Cathedral.
 St. Andrew inspired the dedication of these springs.

 Like much of England, Wells’ history has roots in the Roman era.
 In the 1100s, Bishop Jocelin came to this ancient diocese to build the palace in Wells today.
 This English cathedral city exhibits various buildings accompanying the cathedral grounds.

-Today, Wells is a beautiful city to visit for its impressive cathedral as well as classic offerings of architecture and markets.
+Today, Wells is a beautiful city to visit for its impressive cathedral and classic offerings of architecture and markets.

 Let’s dive into the highlights you can explore in Wells, England.

 If you see one attraction in Wells, you’ll want to put Wells Cathedral at the top of your list.
 This 12th-century Gothic cathedral put Wells on the map in its early days.
 The daily rhythm of prayer and worship continues daily at the Cathedral.
 Visitors can view the Cathedral on their own or with a guided tour.
-Tour tickets are available via www.eventbrite.co.uk.
+Check the Wells Cathedral website for tour and ticket information.

 Our first glimpse of the impressive Wells Cathedral was jaw-dropping as we viewed its immense size at the foot of a large green.